Last updated: May 2026

 We'll break down the tools and workflows top brands use to go fully digital in Part 2.

-3. Optimize Fulfillment Legs
+3. Optimize fulfillment legs

 Every additional stop in your supply chain increases handling, packaging, and emissions.